Posts

 The different compounds are there to give different characteristics to the tyres in different weather conditions and heat and cold.
 Summer’s will get much stiffer and harder in cold weather, making the tyre more difficult to handle when braking and cornering.
 This change in character starts to come in when the temperature gets below 7 degrees.

-Winter tyres remain flexible in the cold
+Winter tyres remain flexible in the cold-Tyre Pressure Monitoring Systems

 The winter tyres with their different compounds will remain flexible and pliable in colder weather and this combined with a tread design that has been developed to dissipate water, slush and snow, makes the winters the perfect fitment for your car from November to march here in the Northern hemisphere.